 The term Category Management is often used interchangeably with strategic sourcing, but it is not the same.

 CM is a systematic, holistic way of managing categories for the whole life-cycle of goods and services, directing procurement activities.
-Strategic sourcing is a proc7ess of 4developing a channel of supply for products or services with the best supplier at the lowest Total Cost of Ownership (TCO).
+Strategic sourcing is a process of developing a channel of supply for products or services with the best supplier at the lowest Total Cost of Ownership (TCO).

 The strategic sourcing process combines spend analysis, market research, negotiation, and contracting.